-Handwriting Without Tears – This uses multi-sensory techniques for letter building and recognition to teach handwriting to children of every age.
+Learning Without Tears – This uses multi-sensory techniques for letter building and recognition to teach handwriting to children of every age.
 Instruction begins by first introducing and reinforcing the pincer grip (proper grip for holding a writing utensil) before moving into letter formation.
-Handwriting without Tears also uses “Mat Man” to help reinforce the child’s self-image and portrait.
+Learning without Tears also uses “Mat Man” to help reinforce the child’s self-image and portrait.

 Literacy and Language – Through storytelling, finger plays sign language and child/teacher interaction children will begin to develop their language skills through repetition and conversation.
 These are crucial tools to give children the opportunity to express themselves using language.

 Numbers and Math – Counting and sorting are integrated throughout our learning experiences.
 We use everyday materials such as cheerios and raisins to teach the concepts of counting and sorting.
 Small motor development is improved as we bring out the play-doh and work with our hands to make shapes and numbers.